Tutorial

 }

-Let’s create a resource test using PHPUnit.
-Create test file at tests/Resource/App/WeekdayTest.php.
+Let’s create a test for the resource using PHPUnit.

 <?php